-I truly feel like I am "HOME" here.
-There's a quality of familiar and recognition I feel.
+Here in Sevilla, I truly feel like I am HOME even though I've never been here before this visit.
+There's a quality of familiar and recognition that I sense and feel deep down.
 I don't have exact words for it (in either language!), but it's a palpable feeling.

 I was sunning by the river on Tuesday, when some folks who were walking by, stopped and said "¡Hola! ¿Que tal?"
 They sat down with me, and we proceeded to chat for a couple HOURS!
-The Spanish was flying fast, which was pretty challenging, but I was able to keep up.
+The Spanish was flying fast, which was pretty challenging, and although it was a bit messy (on my end), I was able to keep up.
 There is virtually NO English spoken.
 While there are lots of tourists in Sevilla, a large portion of them are from Spain.
-Sure, there are plenty of American and other English-speaking tourists, and so, the shop owners, and wait staff at restaurants and bars, can speak some English, but as soon as they hear me speak Spanish, that's it!
+Sure, there are plenty of American and other language speaking tourists as well.
+The shop owners and wait staff at restaurants and bars can speak some English, but as soon as they hear me speak Spanish, that's it!
 The "Mexicanish" I've become so accustomed to, and have been speaking the last 14 years, is far from the Spanish spoken here in Spain.
-I was raised hearing and speaking "Spain-Spanish" so it's coming back, but sheesh!
-"Use it or lose it" ain't no joke!
+I was raised hearing and speaking "Spain-Spanish" so it's coming back slowly but surely.

 People are genuinely friendly, open and generous with their time.
 A few nights ago, I met with another new amiga, Alicia, who is Javier's novia (girlfriend).
 Javier is studying in the U.S. for the summer on a grant, and will be living in my house in June.
 So, Alicia contacted me and offered to meet me and show me around Sevilla.
 How sweet!
 And she is just that!
 I thought I had pretty much covered the city a dozen times, but I got the best treat -- a walking tour through the eyes of a local.
 Alicia took me off the beaten path and showed me historic buildings that I had not yet seen.
 Of great significance to me, was the el Barrio de La Judería (what used to be the Jewish Quarter centuries ago).
 After our walking tour, Alicia took me to one of her favorite restaurants and we shared dishes I had not yet tried.
 Authentic and delicious!!

-I must confess it feels good to be among lots of peeps who "look like me," although, there is not necessarily a single "look" here.
-The Spaniards are as varied-looking as we Americans are.
+I must confess it feels good to be among lots of peeps who "look like me."
 Alicia says I look like a local.